-If you plan to rent a car in South Africa, you will have a fantastic time.
+If you plan on getting a car rental for South Africa, you are in for a fantastic time.
 Having a car in this country gives you ultimate freedom.
 There’s so much to do and places to explore in South Africa you will want that freedom.
-It’s the perfect road trip destination.
+South Africa is truly a perfect road trip destination.

 A car rental in South Africa is an affordable option for getting around, and as long as you’re okay driving on the left side of the road, it is a very ideal option.
 Here are our best South Africa rental car tips to know before you get there!

 Renting a Car in South Africa is Affordable

 Every time I travel to South Africa, I am reminded of how affordable it is to rent a car there.
-Seriously, you can get fantastic deals on a car in South Africa, especially if you rent in a major city like Johannesburg or Cape Town.
+Seriously, you can get fantastic deals on a rental car in South Africa, especially if you rent in a major city like Johannesburg or Cape Town.
 Depending on the month, it’s possible to get a car for as low as $10 a day!
 It’s always best to compare rates on different platforms to get the best deal.